Sintered SmCo magnets

 Table 2: Typical magnetic properties of SmCo 2:17 magnet grades at 20℃

-In Tabel 3 typical physical properties of SmCo magnets are given.
+The typical physical properties of SmCo magnets are given by the table below.
 These values must not be understood as quaranteed, as the properties are not controlled in manufacture.
 SmCo magnets are fragile and must always handled with care and never used as load carrying elements in a design.

 SmCo magnets are not prone to corrosion and normally do not need any surface protection.
 However, in some cases surface coating may be used as protection against chipping.
 Also, as sintered material is porous, in high-vacuum applications surface coating may be helpful.